“One man’s constant is another man’s variable.” – Alan Perlis

 When you declare multiple variables you should specify the type of each one individually

-Dim wk As Workbook, marks As Count, name As String
+Dim wk As Workbook, marks As Long, name As String

 You can place as many variables as you like in one Dim statement but it is good to keep it to 3 or 4 for readability.